sarah-antillia/Tensorflow-Tiled-Image-Segmentation-Augmented-Cervical-Cancer/README.md

 <br>
 As shown above, the number of images of train and valid dataset is not necessarily large.
 Therefore, an online dataset augmentation by  <a href="./src/ImageMaskAugmentor.py">Augmentation Tool</a>
-strategy to train this Skin-Cancer model may be effective to get a better trained model.<br>
+strategy to train this Cervical-Cancer model may be effective to get a better trained model.<br>
 In order to enable the online Augmentation Tool, you set <b>generator</b> parameter to be True as shown below.
 <pre>
 [model]